 The Division of Intelligence (DOI) consists of the Intelligence Operations Bureau and the Homeland Security and Analysis Bureau.
-DOI coordinates information sharing related to criminal activity and provides support to all enforcement divisions of DPS, as well as local, state, and federal law enforcement and homeland security partners in Iowa
+DOI places have emphasis on respecting civil rights and citizen's rights to privacy, while coordinating information sharing related to criminal activity and providing support to all enforcement divisions of DPS, as well as local, state, and federal law enforcement and homeland security partners in Iowa.